IDSIA/sacred/docs/settings.rst

     make sure no config key contains an equals sign
   * ``IGNORED_COMMENTS`` *(default: ['^pylint:', '^noinspection'])*
-    list of regex patterns to filter out certain IDE or linter directives from inline comments in the documentation
+    list of regex patterns to filter out certain IDE or linter directives from in-line comments in the documentation.

 * ``HOST_INFO``

   * ``INCLUDE_GPU_INFO`` *(default: True)*
-    Try to collect information about GPUs using the nvidia-smi tool Deactivating this can cut the start-up time of a sacred run by about 1 sec.
+    Try to collect information about GPUs using the nvidia-smi tool.
+    Deactivating this can cut the start-up time of a Sacred run by about 1 sec.
   * ``CAPTURED_ENV`` *(default: [])*
     List of ENVIRONMENT variable names to store in the host-info.